tfabris/EnterpriseSpotlights/README.md

 To get the special "shapes" of the spotlights (rounded triangles at the front for the top of the saucer, ellipses at the rear for the nacelles), my system uses [gobos](https://en.wikipedia.org/wiki/Gobo_(lighting)) to create the shapes.
 The gobos in this case are black vinyl stickers, cut to shape on a Cricut machine.

+I'm using four spotlight assemblies on the top side of my model, one spotlight each: Saucer top front, saucer top rear, warp pylon starbord top, and inboard starboard warp nacelle.

 ### Lower Spotlights:

 My Refit Enterprise is the Tomy brand die-cast replica, released in 2026.
 That model comes with a special display stand which includes three LED sconces which already light the model from below.
 I merely needed to add some lenses to the base, to focus their LEDs a little more.